keirthana/anbox-cloud-docs/howto/install-appliance/setup-oidc/landing.md

 In order to allow discovery of the necessary endpoints on the identity provider, it must support the [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) protocol.

-The following will show you how to configure an [OpenID Connect](https://openid.net/developers/discover-openid-and-openid-connect/) based identity provider for the Anbox Cloud Appliance.
+This section shows you how to configure an [OpenID Connect](https://openid.net/developers/discover-openid-and-openid-connect/) based identity provider for the appliance.

 ## Preparation